taravannheng/taravannheng/README.md

 ### Hi there 👋

 I'm Taravann Heng.
-A developer.
+A software developer.
 I have some experiences doing frontend development works for websites.
 Currently, I'm focusing on frontend web development.

 ---